TaisePu/FedPB/README.md

 # Train
 Federated Learning

-Please using folowing commands to train a model with federated learning strategy.
+Please using following commands to train a model with federated learning strategy.

 '''bash